 During the manta ray night snorkel you will spend your time in the water looking down while holding on to a flotation device.
 Bright lights are projected down into the water to attract plankton.
 The manta rays feed on this plankton and come very close to the water surface while feeding.

 There are many companies on the Kona coast that take you out at night on the manta ray night snorkel, but not all of them take the same amount of care when it comes to manta ray well-being.
-We always recommend the following tour, because they are a preferred member of the Manta Ray Green List and get consistently great reviews:
+We always recommend the following tour, because they were once of the preferred members of the Manta Ray Green List when it was still around, and get consistently great reviews:

 Manta Ray Snorkel Tour at Manta Village